Colt Cobra: Colt Agent

 The Colt Agent was another model similar to the Cobra.
 The original Agents were very well made, with high polished finishes and highly checkered walnut grips.
 The bottom of the Agent grips was slightly shorter than that of the Cobra.
 The original Agent weighed 14 ounces and was available only in .38 Special caliber, with a 2-inch barrel and blued finish.
 It was made from 1955 to 1979.
 The original Agents had a smaller grip frame from the Cobra which made for a deeper concealment and the grip frame was later changed to match the Cobra in the late 60s.
 A slightly revised version of the Agent was released in 1973 with a shrouded ejector rod, with a weight of 16 ounces.
 In 1982, the Agent was briefly revived by Colt, this time with a parkerized finish; production continued until 1986, which made the Agent a much cheaper version of the Cobra.

 Colt Viper

-The Viper was essentially a 4" barrel version of the alloy-framed Colt Cobra in .38 Special.
+The Viper was essentially a 4-inch barreled version of the alloy-framed Colt Cobra in .38 Special.
 Introduced in 1977 and only produced that year, the Viper did not sell as well as Colt expected and was discontinued.
 In recent years, owing to its limited production run, the Viper has become quite collectable.
 Examples in good condition fetch unusually high prices.
+In 2024, Colt reintroduced the Viper, with similar wood grips to the original.
+However, apart from cosmetic resemblance, the new Viper has little in common with the original.
+The new Viper, like the new Cobra, is made from a steel frame, but unlike the new Cobra, the new Viper is chambered in .357 Magnum.
+The new Viper is also available in 3-inch and 4.25-inch barrel lengths.